-In this interview Michelle walks through how she’s been able to scale up her income to 7 figures while full-time RVing.
+In this interview, Michelle walks through how she’s been able to scale up her income to seven figures while full-time RVing.
+You can listen here.

 I wouldn’t necessarily associate speaking with remote income, but last year a decent portion of our income came through inbound speaking gigs so I’ll include it here.

 After working a job in all 50 states for Hourly America, I was flown out to speak at companies like Chick-fil-A, UPS, and at several other HR related events.
 My experience of finding and working in 50 different hourly job environments gave a unique perspective that companies wanted to hear.
 While our blog is all about RVing, most of these conversations were all on how to find and attract millennial talent, something I learned a lot about while working jobs across the country.

 It was also relatively easy to ditch the RV for weekends at a time and fly to various parts of the country to speak.

 I’m actually not great at finding speaking gigs, mostly because I’ve never tried.
 100% of our speaking gigs have come from people finding our blog or seeing us on television.

 Back when we were on the CBS Evening News, a woman named Elaine heard our story.
 She texted a co-worker about our story, who found our blog and called us to book our first speaking gig.
 From that first gig speaking to 250+ HR reps, I gained inquiries from companies like UPS, Kohl’s, and Chick-fil-A. All of a sudden we went from zero experience as speakers to earning over $10,000 in a year from speaking gigs.